Gardens, (Green) Squares, and Parks in Paris

 Square Ozanam

 Situated right next to one of the oldest churches in Paris, the Saint-Germain-des-Prés church, Square Ozanam is a charming little garden with lush chestnut and maple trees.
-It has some of the most colorful playing areas for kids, and shaded benches to unwind and breathe in the blooming flowers of the garden.
+It has some of the most colorful play areas for kids and shaded benches to unwind and breathe in the garden's blooming flowers.

 It also offers unique views of the Notre-Dame-des-Champs church.